mm6/ethereum-lab1-hardhat/README.md

 contractEthBalance

 ```
-So, we learned that contracts as well as accounts can have balances of eth as well as in tokens.
+So, we learned the fundamental idea that contracts as well as accounts can have
+balances of eth as well as in tokens.